Sensitive skin sucks. And you’ll often feel like it’s impossible to find products that won’t make your face feel all irritated, red and inflamed.

 If you’re looking for where to find laminaria saccharina, try Skin Virtue’s Super Clear Collection for normal to oily skin types.

-Edelweiss extract is another great ingredient for sensitive skin.
+Edelweiss extract is another best ingredient for sensitive skin.
 This plant extract is a real all-rounder and provides both antioxidant and skin-soothing benefits – it’s antibacterial, anti-blemish, anti-inflammatory, antioxidant, free radical scavenger, and anti-ageing.

 Told you she was a goodie.